Azure/acs-demos/README.md

   * simulate_logging - a container that simluates a period of logging activity, writes log items into the queue
   * analyze_logs - reads log queue and creates summary log data

+## Slack Channel

+Messages from the test suite are sent to the Slack channel https://azurecontainerservice.slack.com

 # Running the tests

 Ensure that the volume is created: